 The planet Notosia is a failed experiment and a collapsed society; a remote world with no allies located far off the eastern arm of the interstellar travel lanes.
 No one in their right might would go there unless they were desperate.

 Industrialist Sylvester Locke is one of the richest, most powerful men in the galaxy.
 For the past several months, he's been rumored to be traveling from system to system attempting to sell a significant piece of newtech.

 A trail of bodies left behind in Locke's wake leads to Notosia and has caught the attention of Bureau 5W, the Earth Union's intelligence agency.
 Their operative is tasked with uncovering the secrets of this revolutionary new technology and keeping it out of the hands of the terrorists, gangsters, and corrupt government warlords that make up most of Notosia's population.

-This mission would be difficult under the best of circumstances, even before the addition of a mysterious assassin in the the form of a uniquely-trained, 20-year-old girl whose exact role, loyalties, and state of mind are a complete mystery, even on world that thrives in chaos.
+This mission would be difficult under the best of circumstances, even before the addition of a mysterious assassin in the form of a uniquely-trained, 20-year-old girl whose exact role, loyalties, and state of mind are a complete mystery, even on a world that thrives in chaos.

 Click here to download your complimentary copy of the first three chapters

 As an added bonus, I invite you to enjoy the playlist that set the mood, helped me keep focus, and constantly ran in the background during the course of writing this novel.